A Southampton man is facing life in prison after attempting to murder a prison officer.

 He was sentenced to three years at Southampton Crown Court in August 2009.

-Hall must now wait to find out his fate after Judge Jeremy Carey insisted he wanted psychiatric and pre-sentence reports before deciding on the sentence, despite Hall’s counsel urging the judge to pass sentence immediately.
+Hall must now wait to find out his fate after Judge Jeremy Carey insisted he wanted psychiatric and pre-sentence reports before deciding on the sentence, despite Hall’s counsel urging the judge to

 Defence barrister Mark Dacey told the judge that Hall had already spent a lengthy time “in custody and various institutions”